morebeautifulthandoriangray/friends_service/README.md

    '/' - empty path is initial endpoint for the app

-   '/profiles/myprofile/' - shows my profile
+   '/profiles/myprofile/' - shows my profile and here we can see how many friends we have

    '/profiles/' - shows all profiles that exist in o the app